 - difficulty breathing.

-Seek medical advice immediately if you develop any of these symptoms during your pregnancy.
+Seek medical advice immediately if you develop any of the symptoms above during your pregnancy.

 What are the causes of pre-eclampsia?

-The exact cause of pre-eclampsia is not understood, but in women who develop pre-eclampsia the placenta does not develop normally.
+The cause of pre-eclampsia is not fully understood, but in women who develop pre-eclampsia the placenta does not develop normally.

-Although you may not show signs of pre-eclampsia until after 20 weeks of pregnancy, tests can be done as early as 12 weeks that show whether you are at risk of developing the condition.
-If you are at risk, you would be watched more closely to delay or prevent the development of pre-eclampsia.
+Although you may not show signs of pre-eclampsia until after 20 weeks of pregnancy, it is possible to identify some women who are at greater risk of developing the condition early in pregnancy.
+Treatment early in pregnancy will stop some women developing pre-eclampsia.
+If you are at risk, you will be watched more closely to delay or prevent the development of pre-eclampsia.

 Who is at risk of developing pre-eclampsia?